A Level Requirements

-Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, or staff changes, or new research.
+Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

-Lancaster University has committed £3.7m in scholarships and bursaries to help with your fees and living costs.
-Our financial support depends on your circumstances and how well you do in your A-levels (or equivalent academic qualifications) before starting study with us.
+Lancaster University's priority is to support every student to make the most of their life and education and we have committed £3.7m in scholarships and bursaries.
+Our financial support depends on your circumstances and how well you do in your A levels (or equivalent academic qualifications) before starting study with us.